The Effects of Viscosity on the Linear Stability of Damped Stokes Waves, Downshifting, and Rogue Wave Generation: Frequency downshifting and rogue wave activity

 In terms of the spectral mean, frequency downshifting is considered to occur when $k_m$ is monotonically decreasing, while in the spectral peak sense downshifting occurs when the spectral peak changes from its original value $k_{peak} = 0$ to a lower mode \cite{uchiyama, trulsen97}.

-It should be noted that the spectral diagnostics related to $k_m$ and $k_{peak}$ measure different characteristics of the wave energy distribution.
+The spectral diagnostics related to $k_m$ and $k_{peak}$ measure different characteristics of the wave energy distribution.
 When the Fourier components are sufficiently concentrated about $k_{peak}$, one has $k_m \approx k_{peak}$.
 However, the same value of $k_m$ can result from different distributions of $|\hat{u}_k|^2$, leading to differing claims of downshifting behavior.